 If you have read the guidance on the Planning Portal, but remain unsure whether planning permission is needed for your proposal, we can give you informal advice.
+Please follow the START button at the foot of this page.

 This will cost you £40 (including VAT) which can be paid online.